 Burke and Hare

-At the top of the resurrectionist profession was a couple of Irish villains, William Burke and William Hare.
+At the top of the resurrectionist profession were a couple of Irish villains, William Burke and William Hare.
 Between 1827 and 1828, these two, assisted by their wives, bumped off at least 16 people and supplied the corpses to Dr. Robert Knox for use in his anatomy lectures in Edinburgh.

 The two men discovered their lucrative business opportunity when one of the tenants in Hare’s lodging house died of natural causes owing rent.
 They filled Old Donald’s coffin with tanning bark and took the dearly departed to the medical school at Edinburgh University.
-Dr. Knox paid the duo seven pounds and ten shillings for Old Donald and Burke and Hare were quick to see easy profit.
+Dr. Knox paid the duo seven pounds and ten shillings for Old Donald and Burke and Hare were quick to see an easy profit.

-A month later, another of Hare’s tenants became ill, but rather than waiting for nature to take its course they sped up the man’s shuffle off this mortal coil with liberal doses of whisky and a pillow over the face.
+A month later, another of Hare’s tenants became ill, but rather than waiting for nature to take its course, they sped up the man’s shuffle off this mortal coil with liberal doses of whisky and a pillow over the face.
 Intoxication followed by suffocation became their preferred modus operandi, which later acquired the sobriquet “burking.”

-Burke and Hare got greedy and with the greed came sloppiness.
-Rumours started to circulate and, eventually, the police arrived with difficult questions.
+Burke and Hare got greedy, and with the greed came sloppiness.
+Rumours started to circulate, and, eventually, the police arrived with difficult questions.
 The killers and their wives ratted each other out.
 Hare was offered immunity if he testified against Burke, a deal he was happy to accept.

 William Burke got the maximum sentence and was hanged in public in January 1829.
-And, irony of ironies, his body was dissected in a public anatomy class that caused a near riot by people trying to get a good viewing spot.
+The irony of ironies, his body was dissected in a public anatomy class that caused a near riot by people trying to get a good viewing spot.

 The two wives escaped the fury of the law.
 Dr. Knox swore he had no idea where his dissection subjects were coming from, but nobody believed him and he left Edinburgh with his career in tatters.